-On October 13, 2010, IPC Cayman and IPC Partnership signed a Partnership Subscription and Contribution Agreement with Ofer.
-Under the agreement, Ofer agreed to contribute up to US\$ 28 million towards IPC Partnership's share of the cost of drilling of the initial two exploratory wells under the Sara and Myra licenses and related exploration costs in exchange for a 50% limited partnership interest in IPC Partnership.
+On October 13, 2010, IPC Cayman and IPC Partnership signed a Partnership's share of the cost of drilling of the initial two exploratory wells under the Sara and Myra licenses and related exploration costs in exchange for a 50% limited partnership interest in IPC Partnership.
 In additional, Ofer was granted certain voting and management rights with respect to major operational decisions and material changes in the timing or costs of the initial drilling program.
-The agreement provides for Ofer to deposit at closing US\$ 2 million with IPC Partnership is to cover future cash calls made by the operator relating to initial drilling and exploration costs.
-Offer is required to contribute up to an additional US\$ 26 million, upon cash calls made by the operator, to pay for IPC Partnership's 13.609% share of the initial drilling and exploratory costs.
-If IPC Partnership is aggregate share of the initial drilling and exploratory wells exceed \$28 million, then IPC Cayman and Ofer have agreed to increase their capital commitments to IPC Partnership in respect to the shortfall.
+The agreement provides for Ofer to deposit at closing US\$ 2 million with IPC Partnership to cover future cash calls made by the operator relating to initial drilling and exploration costs.
+Ofer is required to contribute up to an additional US\$ 26 million, upon cash calls made by the operator, to pay for IPC Partnership's 13.609% share of the initial drilling and exploration costs.
+If IPC Partnership's aggregate share of the initial drilling and exploratory wells exceed \$28 million, then IPC Cayman and Ofer have agreed to increase their capital commitments to IPC Partnership in respect of the shortfall.

 To the extent required by law, the consent of the Israeli Petroleum Commissioner is a condition precedent to the grant of rights to Ofer under the Ofer agreement.
 If such consent is required but not obtained by December 31, 2011, then (i) Ofer may terminate the Ofer agreement and IPC Partnership will be required to make a restitution payment to Ofer by June 30, 2013 in an amount equal to the capital contributions actually made by Ofer plus 10% interest from the date of each such contribution or (ii) IPC Partnership may terminate the Ofer agreement and IPC Partnership will be required to make the restitution payment referenced in (i) within seven days of the notice of termination.
 The agreement also provides that ITC and Ofer will use their best efforts to establish, no later than December 31, 2010, a new Israeli entity to replace ITC as the general partner of IPC Partnership.
-To date we are not aware of any new Israel entity that has replaced ITC
+To date we are not aware of any new Israeli entity that has replaced ITC